 As per Chargaff’s rule, DNA molecules are required to have an equal ratio of purine (adenine and guanine) and pyridine (cytosine and thymine).
 This is to say that the number of adenine molecules is equivalent to the cytosine molecule.

 Percentage of adenosine = percentage of thymine

 Percentage of guanine = percentage of cytosine

-The other 60% indicates both A + T percentage molecule.
-As adenine and thymine is always found in equal numbers, the adenine content is 30%.
+The other 60% indicates both A + T percentage molecules.
+As adenine and thymine are always found in equal numbers, the adenine content is 30%.

 3. If the sequence of one strand of DNA is written as follows:

-Write down the sequence of complementary strand in 5’→3′ direction.
+Write down the sequence of the complementary strand in a 5’→3′ direction.

-With regards to base sequence, DNA strands are complementary to each other.
+With regard to base sequence, DNA strands are complementary to each other.
 Therefore, if the sequence of one strand of DNA is written as:

 The sequence of the complementary strand in 3′ -> 5′ is as follows:

 Subsequently, the sequence of the complementary strand in 5’→3′ direction is written as: